zup-academy/java-springboot-restapi-stack/README.md

 ## Java and Spring Boot REST API Stack

-The **java-springboot-restapi-stack** is a stack for bulding a REST API application with Java and Spring Boot following some best practices.
+The **java-springboot-restapi-stack** is a stack for bulding REST API applications with Java and Spring Boot following some best practices.

 The default template of this stack uses those technologies: